 Four Books to Read, Written by Philly Authors

-Celebrate and indulge in must-read novels by these great (and local!)
+Check out four must-reads by these great (and local!)
 Philly women:

 - Disgruntled: A Novel by Asali Solomon